QUAD CANDLE SYSTEM

 Quad requires a rolling over of price and the completion of a Quad (4 candle pattern with 2 bearish/2 bullish or 2 bullish/2 bearish D1 candles)

 The current D1 bar is irrelevant in the formation of a valid Quad Candle pattern.

-MML can be taken after exhaustion candle completes but entry must occur inside the extreme zone
+Entry can be taken after exhaustion candle completes but entry must occur inside the extreme zone.

 Lower TF analysis documented before the fact that shows the entry timing into the trade must be considered.